virtapi/virtapi/docs/api/v1/general.md

 ### Return objects

-To reduce backwards incompatible changes never return simple lists of values, always returns objects even if you only set one value in the object.
+To prohibit too frequent backward incompatible changes never return simple lists of values, always return objects even if you only set one value in the object.

 ### Return keyed objects

 If you return an object with a unqiue key always use the value of this key as the key for the object.
-This allows for easier lookups if data is cross referenced and for easier testing since the test code can use the key to find data it expects.
-This is especially important if the data used by a test consists of more than one value because a list can be in arbitray order.
+This allows for easier lookups if data is cross referenced and for easier testing since the test code can use the key to find the data it expects.
+This is even more important if the data used by a test consists of more than one value because a list can be in arbitrary order.

 ```javascript
 response.data = {